MatildaMared/meetup/README.md

 An app where you can sign up to log in and attend meetups with focus on programmning and gaming.
 The app is tested with Supertest on the backend and Jest on the frontend.
 It's written in Typescript and React.
 The programmers involved are MatildaMared, herv3us and sarablom and we created the app as an assignment for testing course in our Frontend development education.

+## To run the app

+1. Get the correct information for the .env file (if you get permission from us)
+2. Type `npm install` in the root folder
+3. Type `npm run dev` in the root folder
+4. Type `npm install` in the client folder
+5. Type `npm run start` in the client folder
+6. For tests: `npm run test` in both root and client folder

 ## User stories

 1. As a user/guest I want to initially see upcoming Meetups sorted after date so that I can see which Meetups is arranged in the future.